 Before I get into details, let me clue you in on one hard and fast rule: Other than marine grade toilet paper, never, ever subject your waste system to anything you haven’t first consumed.
 Anything else – paper towels, feminine hygiene products, razor blades and the like – will clog or damage components and ruin your day.
 Don’t use it as a garbage disposal.
 Enough said.

 That sounds simple, doesn’t it?
 In fact, it is.
 The problem most of us face is that the last thing we want to deal with when we’re enjoying a great trip on the water is the sanitation system of the boat.
 A few minutes of learning or reviewing proper operation (or passing that information on to your family and guests) and dealing with maintenance as it is required will go a long way in making your time on the water enjoyable.

-Let’s first take a look at the proper operation of the head system.
+Let’s take a look at the proper operation of the head system.
 What is required depends on your boat model and the options you’ve chosen.